medo64/Medo.Uuid7/README-EFCore.md

 ### Id26

-Id26 uses lexicographical sortable Base-32 dictionary with 2-bit modulo 2
+Id26 uses lexicographically sortable Base-32 dictionary with 2-bit modulo 2
 [Fletcher checksum](https://en.wikipedia.org/wiki/Fletcher%27s_checksum).
 While checksum is quite short (only 2 bits), it can help with all off-by-one errors and with many positional errors too.
 Intention of this format is to